 - Students choose simple statements that best summarize their findings.
 Use slide 18 as a template.
 (Interpretive reading)

 - Brain Break!

 - Teacher guides students through a Write and Discuss about New Year’s resolutions, using resources above.

 Cultural and communicative task #2 is completed!

-- My French 2 students have e-pals, so we will write to them to share our New year’s resolutions and asking them about theirs.
+- My French students have e-pals, so we can write to them to share our New year’s resolutions and asking them about theirs.
 I love it that what we do in class can be directly applicable to our e-pal exchange.
 Ada Morley suggested using Flipgrid to record students’ New Year’s resolutions.
 Fun idea if your students are ready to output this way!
-Their e-pals could then respond directly on Flipgrid.
+Our e-pals could then respond directly on Flipgrid.

 - Read the actual authentic article to compare and contrast whether or not we stick to our resolutions.